OISF/suricata/doc/userguide/firewall/firewall-design.rst

     accept:hook http1:request_line ... http.uri; ...

 The application layer states / hooks are defined per protocol.
-Each of the hooks has it's own default-``drop`` policy, so a ruleset needs a ``accept`` rule for each of the states to allow the traffic to flow through.
+Each of the hooks has its own default-``drop`` policy, so a ruleset needs an ``accept`` rule for each of the states to allow the traffic to flow through.